funmusicplace/mirlo/README.md

 You can access dev MinIO at localhost:9001 with the MINIO_ROOT_USER and MINIO_ROOT_PASSWORD you set in .env

+## Database

+If you want to do logging in the database, you need to uncomment the `log` line in the `prisma/prisma.ts` file.

 # Credits

 Logo created by Lluisa Iborra on [the Noun Project](https://thenounproject.com/icon/bird-818956/).